Gute Vingård AB is one of the biggest commercial vineyard in Europe (EU) with the most Nordic location, at the island of Gotland in Sweden.

 Year 2011 we produced our first nobel late harvest dessert wine (trockenbeerenauslese) from Solaris grapes.
 This wine was Best in Show, 2013 for wines from Sweden and the wine received 96 points in a competion in Germany 2014.

 In year 2008 the company invested in a new building for production of non alcoholic products like vinegear and dressing.
-These products are expanding on the local market in Sweden.
-These food products have been sold to other company that at moment is a tenant in our premises.
+This part of busisness have been sold to other company that at moment is a tenant in our premises.

 In Sweden there is still a monopoly (Systembolaget) for selling alcohol to consumers.
 This makes the sales a complicated business.